+Credit: Elective (.25 - or 0 if using for service hours)

-Credit: Elective (.25) Length: I week per session
+Length: 1 week per session

 Sophomores, juniors, and seniors who apply and are accepted to participate will act as counselors for 6th grade students in the Multnomah County Outdoor School program during either the fall or spring sessions.
-Freshmen may only apply for the spring session of the Multnomah County Oregon Trails program.
-Freshmen who are accepted will serve as counselors for 4th grade students in this spring program.
-All students participating in either program must meet St. Mary's academic, attendance, and behavioral standards.
+Students participating in the program must meet St. Mary's academic, attendance, and behavioral standards.
 Students are evaluated by the Outdoor School staff and may either receive .25 elective credit for each session, or use this participation for service hours.
-Please see Patty Gorman for more information.
+Please see Anne Hagge or Michele Taylor for more information.